Computation of a Unified Graph-Based Rate Optimization Problem: Numerical Results and Discussions

-The computational time and the differences of the computed optimal rates before and after deflation techniques are summarized in \Cref{tab:timeerror}.
-The deflation period $k $ is set to be $5$ and the criterion is set to be $p^{(n)}(u) < 10^{-2}/|\mathcal{U}|$.
-The number of iterations is $1000$ for the first two examples in \Cref{subsubsec:rdf} and $2000$ for the last example for $b = 3,4,5$ in \Cref{subsubsec:Gaussian} to ensure enough accuracy.
-To eliminated the effect of noise, the listed time is averaged over $50$ experiments.

-We find that the additional deflation techniques only incur a small difference for the computed results.
-Since the original algorithm is bound to converge, so does the accelerated one.
-The speed-up ratio becomes larger as the size of the problems increases.
-It makes the computational time admissible for some cases, which is shown by the last two lines of \Cref{tab:timeerror}.
-It is not surprising that the speed-up effect is more significant for lossy computing problems than for channel coding problems with state, since the cardinality bounds for the former are tighter.
+We investigate the speed-up effects of~\Cref{alg5} against \Cref{alg3} through the two examples in~\Cref{subsec:without}.
+Set the deflation period $k =5$, the deflation threshold $\delta = 10^{-2}$, the number of iterations $max\_iter=1000$ for the example in \Cref{subsubsec:rdf} and $max\_iter=2000$ for the example in \Cref{subsubsec:Gaussian}.
+The time is averaged over $50$ experiments to eliminate the effect of noise.
+The computing time, speed-up ratio and loss of accuracy (the difference of the computed optimal rates with and without deflation techniques) are summarized in \Cref{tab:timeerror}, similar to~\Cref{tab:compare}.

+We see from~\Cref{tab:timeerror} that our acceleration techniques greatly reduce the computing time at the expense of a small penalty.
+Again we find the speed-up ratio increases as the size of the problem gets larger, clearly seen from the three Gaussian cases.

-The typical trend of time and error during iterations is described by \Cref{tab:time}.
-The first case is to compute $R(5.0)$ for the nonlinear function computation problem in \Cref{subsubsec:rdf} and the second case is to compute $C(1.5)$ for the channel with quantized state information in \Cref{subsubsec:Gaussian}, where we set $b = 4$.
-The true value is estimated through $1600000$ iterations until the computed result converges to a sufficiently high accuracy.
-Again the time is averaged over $50$ experiments.
-Note that the time for $0$ iteration is purely used for initialization.
+The trend of time and error for different number of iterations is shown by \Cref{tab:time}.
+The first case is to compute $R(5.0)$ for the nonlinear function computation problem in \Cref{subsubsec:rdf} and the second case is to compute $C(1.5)$ for the channel problem with $b = 4$ in \Cref{subsubsec:Gaussian}.
+The value computed through sufficiently many iterations is regarded as the true value.
+We take the average over $50$ experiments again.
+Note that we view the initialization time as the time for $0$ iteration which is inherent regardless of the algorithm.

-The numerical experiments verify our discussions in \Cref{subsec:complexity}, since each iteration becomes rather cheap after the first few dozens.
-If we want to compute the rate to a high accuracy, thousands of iterations can be applied and the computational cost is very low.
-Such strategy can preserve the accuracy because the computed result after deflation techniques closely follow which before such techniques.
-The cost is almost unaffordable if not aided by deflation techniques.